pjperger-toast/banking-status/README.md

    1. Drop results into `data/self-service-leave-test-mode--most-recent-revision.csv`
 1. Pull latest GIACT pass/fail event data from Splunk
    1. Splunk query to run is in `data/queries/splunk/giact-results-non-deduped`
-   1. GIACT was introduced in November 2022 so set the date range to ~11/01/2022 to present
+   1. GIACT was introduced in November 2022 so set the date range to ~11/01/2022 to present.
+You may want to break it into chunks of files since the larger the date range, the more likely Splunk is to fail.
-   1. Drop results into `data/giact-results-ytd-2-non-deduped.csv`
+   1. Drop results into the relevant file names (see script).

 ## Run the script
 1. Run `./script.py`